Response to Climate Change(Disclosure Based on the TCFD Recommendations)

 To gain a quantitative understanding of climate change risks, in April 2021 MGC introduced an internal carbon pricing system.
 In capital investment plans involving an increase or decrease in CO2 emissions, the cost or effect of applying and converting the internal carbon price (10,000 yen/MT-CO2 equivalent) will be used to help make investment decisions, promote CO2 emissions reductions, and encourage the creation of technologies and products that contribute to building a low-carbon society.

-MGC has established long-term objectives for reducing GHG emissions as it works toward achieving carbon neutrality by 2050.
+MGC group has established long-term objectives for reducing GHG emissions as it works toward achieving carbon neutrality by 2050.
 To achieve these objectives, MGC has established key performance indicators (KPIs) for GHG emissions and GHG emissions intensity.
 We are moving forward with short, medium and long-term emissions reduction strategies that include promoting energy savings activities, deployment of renewable energy, and Circular Carbon Methanol production.

 Long-term GHG Emissions Reduction Targets